 Silje's bio in brief

 The Norwegian singer, songwriter and creative artist Silje Nergaard - roughly pronounced as: Sealjè Ner-guar - was born in Steinkjer on June 19.
-1966, daughter of the teacher couple Hans Nergaard (1933) and Bodil Nilsskog (1935).
-Silje has an older sister Trude, with a background in journalisms and photography, at the moment partner and creative leader of Metro AS in Sandefjord.
+1966, daughter of the teacher couple Hans Nergaard (1933) and Bodil Nilsskog (1935) who live in Hamar.
+Silje has an older sister Trude, with a background in journalisms and photography, since many years partner and video photographer of Metro Branding AS, a strategic communications agency.
+Silje lives with her family in Oslo.

 image © Universal Music (Norway) 2007 - photo: Mathias Bothor